Madeline-Ong/Madeline-Ong.github.io/My_Learning/Python/tuple.md

 print(f"Squared tuple (loop): {squared_tuple_loop}")
 ```

-i think my way of doing was technically mtd 1, but lamba might be more efficient since the named functions are already defined
+i think my way of doing was technically mtd 1, but lamba might be more efficient since the named functions are already defined.
 looking at the lamba version made me think of using list comprehension:
 ```
 squared_tuple = tuple(x**2 for x in t)
 ```

 but would need to test to be sure whihc is most efficient
+<br><br>